airbusgeo/playground-docs/docs/index.md

 The Intelligence Playground is a Collaborative Platform to create and validate Machine Learning algorithms on Satellite and Aerial Imagery.
 Here is the link to the Intelligence Playground: [Playground](https://playground.intelligence-airbusds.com).
 It is currently only open to Airbus entities.

-If you are interested to get access to Airbus satellite imagery for prototype and evaluation, please check our OneAtlas Sandbox:  [Sandbox](https://sandbox.intelligence-airbusds.com/web/).
-Otherwise, check our online commercial service on [OneAtlas Data](https://oneatlas.airbus.com)
+If you are interested to get access to Airbus satellite imagery for prototype and evaluation, please check our Intelligence Sandbox:  [Sandbox](https://sandbox.intelligence-airbusds.com/web/).
+Otherwise, check our online commercial service on [Intelligence Data](https://oneatlas.airbus.com)

 Here, you will find documentation regarding: